idriss-mortabit/trendindi_fullstack/README.md

-# Current Weather
+# trendind

-Check current weather conditions for any location in the world
+Check trendind conditions for any location in the world

 ---
 ## Requirements